songproducer/nefarious-capsicum/_posts/2015-12-17-the-importance-of-anonymous-money.md

 ###Less crime, or more?
 If we required every transaction to be detailed with the nature and purpose, along with the identities to reduce crime, it may save lives - but at what cost?

 The regulations around knowing your customer currently only apply to financial services businesses because they deal with large amounts of money.
-If every bank checked what the purpose was for every transaction (large or small), many people will get a lot more questions about their daily shopping activities.
+If every bank checked what the purpose was for every transaction (large or small), people would get silly questions about their shopping activities for example.

 >'You bought this tablet just for yourself?'
 >